-This is a tasty and easy mango chutney that calls for only six main ingredients.
+Made with fresh mangoes, this is a tasty and easy mango chutney recipe that calls for only six main ingredients.
 Naturally gluten-free, this mango chutney pairs so well with everything from burgers to curries.

-This easy mango chutney is one of our favorite condiments ~ along with this homemade sweet chili sauce.
+This easy fresh mango chutney is one of our favorite condiments ~ along with this homemade sweet chili sauce.

 It requires only 6 main, easy-to-find ingredients and some salt and pepper.
 You can add in spices such as coriander, smoked paprika, cardamom, cinnamon, and chili powder ~ if you have them on hand.

 What are the ingredients to make this Easy Mango Chutney?